darth-weigert/kotlinx-html-vue-extensions/README.md

 ## Modifiers

-You can chain modifiers after he main binding:
+You can chain modifiers after the main binding:

 ```kotlin
 form {